Back

 RoHS Compliance Checks

 RoHS enforcement is different in each EU country.
 They use their own laws to check if products meet the standards.
-Starting from July 2023, the EU will make sure all countries enforce RoHS the same way.
+Starting from July 2023, the EU has intensified efforts to ensure all countries enforce RoHS the same way, pushing for greater harmonization and stricter compliance monitoring.

 Potential Fines and Recalls